ACME Klein Bottle's Frequently Asked Questions last updated 2022 June 16

-Borosilicate glass (Pyrex is a Corning trademark) has a low coefficient of expansion, which makes welding pieces easier.
+Borosilicate glass (Pyrex is a Corning trademark, and now often refers to non-boro glass) has a low coefficient of expansion, which makes welding pieces easier.
 All our Klein Bottles are handmade, so we can't get uniform temperatures throughout the bottle.
 With a small coefficient of expansion, the glass isn't as likely to break while working, annealing, and cooling.
 Borosilicates have the disadvantage of being a more difficult to work, as they require higher temperatures and tend to vitrify more easily than more common soda-lime glass.

 What about your wool Klein Bottle hats?

 I spent a year working with three knitters to develop a design for Klein Bottle hats.
-Now, a group of home knitters make these according to my design.
+Now, a group of home knitters hand knit these according to my designs.

 Do you make money off this?

 Not much.
 Hand worked glass and hand-knit wool is expensive, and I sell a few every week.
 Seems that not many people need zero volume, boundary free, nonorientable manifolds.
 Even so, I occasionally speak on "Low Dimensional Topology for Fun and Profit".

-How long have you been making Klein Bottles?".Almost 20 years of making and selling Klein bottles.
-I first tried making a Klein Bottle while in high school, around 1968.
+How long have you been making Klein Bottles?".Over 25 years of making and selling Klein bottles.
+I first tried making a Klein Bottle while in high school - Hutch-Tech High School in Buffalo, NY - around 1968.
 After burning my fingers on glass tubing, I gave up.
-I tried again as an undergraduate, as a graduate student (in 1977), and later as a postdoc in the 1980's.
+I made several as an undergraduate at SUNY/Buffalo in 1969, then as a graduate student (in 1977), and later as a postdoc in the 1980's.
 During the 1980's, I made my first "good" Klein Bottle, and experimented with several novel applications for Klein Bottles.
 I began Acme Klein Bottle in January 1996 and displayed my wares at the 1999 San Antonio joint meeting of the American Mathematial Society.
-I've been running Acme Klein Bottle since 1996 - almost two decades of one sided service to mathematicians.
+I've been running Acme Klein Bottle since 1996 - over a quarter century of one sided service to mathematicians.

 Do you really guarantee these?